LNER Newsletter No 57 - December 2016

 PIGEON BRAKE THIRD 24506

 24506’s body is complete apart from some toilet reassembly once a vital piece of its below-floor ’plumbing’ arrives from the makers.
 The mechanical overhaul is proceeding, but the pace is slower than hoped because of a staff vacancy.
 The steam heat has been completed, tested and passed fit.
 The draw and buffing gear has been refurbished, the handbrake mechanism bushed and pinned, and an overhauled pair of vacuum brake cylinders fitted on refurbished pivots to work through refurbished linkage.
-The rusted platework above the centre bogie castings has been replaced with new, whilst a badly bent bogie pivot pin has also been replaced (maybe the result of a rough shunt in BR days).
+The rusted platework above the centre bogie castings has been replaced with new, whilst a badly bent bogie pivot pin has also been replaced.
 The dynamo and electrical regulator have been exchanged for a freshly overhauled set.
 The gangways have also been refurbished and are being fitted meaning that 24506 looks externally complete.
 But it still rests on its accommodation bogies pending fitting of its overhauled pair.
 24506 is due to be completed and released to traffic by the end of July, when it will replace the very tired 24068 in Set N.

 43600 BACK IN SERVICE